Carpel Tunnel Syndrome – Runner’s 10K Threshold

 Step 2: Press the hands together making sure your dominant hand does not dominate the other hand.
-If this happens, ease that hand making sure you do not increase the pressure of the other hand.
+If this happens, ease that hand making sure you do not increase the pressure on the other hand.

 Step 3: Bowing your head slightly, draw the crease toward the center of your head.
 Lift your sternum towards your thumbs and lengthen along the back of the armpits making the elbows heavy.

 Step 4: Hold the salutation pose for about 5 minutes.
 Take short breaks before resuming.
-Deepen the pose as you progress and try to discover the roots of the ands as you perform this exercise.
+Deepen the pose as you progress and try to discover the roots of the hands as you perform this exercise.
 The exercise packs a lot of benefits; reducing strength and anxiety, helps in calming the brain, helps in self- awareness, and helps with the flexibility of the hands.